Expand and strengthen careers in the historic trades.

 - Promote and recruit for the National Park Service’s preservation and trades programs.

-- Advocate for support of the historic trades training.
+- Advocate for historic trades training.

 - Lead the national movement to strengthen and expand historic trades careers.